day8/re-frame/docs/subscriptions.md

 ## Graph Creation

-Although data flows through the `Signal Graph` from `app-db` towards the `ViewFunctions`, graph formation happens in the opposite direction.
+Although data flows through the `Signal Graph` from `app-db` towards the `View Functions`, graph formation happens in the opposite direction.

-When a `ViewFunction` uses a subscription, like this `(subscribe [:something :needed])`, the sub-graph of nodes needed to service that subscription is created.
-The necessary sub-graph will "grow backwards" from the `ViewFunction` all the way to `app-db`.
-So it is "the data thirsty demands" of currently rendered `ViewFunctions` which dictate what nodes exist in the `Signal Graph`.
+When a `View Function` uses a subscription, like this `(subscribe [:something :needed])`, the sub-graph of nodes needed to service that subscription is created.
+The necessary sub-graph will "grow backwards" from the `View Function` all the way to `app-db`.
+So it is "the data thirsty demands" of currently rendered `View Functions` which dictate what nodes exist in the `Signal Graph`.

-And, when a `ViewFunction` is no longer rendered, the sub-graph needed to service its needs will be destroyed, unless it is still needed to service the needs of another, current `ViewFunction`.
+And, when a `View Function` is no longer rendered, the sub-graph needed to service its needs will be destroyed, unless it is still needed to service the needs of another, current `View Function`.

 ## Propagation Pruning